hewen/yakvs/README.md

 ```
 The connections will then be closed.
 All connections will be closed in this fashion before the server stops.

-If a connection is attempted during the time between the start and end of the Stop() call, the connection will be denied.
-The client will receive the following message:
+If a connection is attempted while the number of clients connected to the server is equal to the maximum number of clients, the connecting client will receive the following message:
 ```
-CONNECTION DENIED
+CONNECTION REFUSED
 ```
 The connection will then be closed.